Qualified doctors Certified medications Online consultation with aftercare

 What can you do to prevent UTIs?

 • Drink a lot of water.
-Drink plenty of water, at least two to three litres a day.
+At least two to three litres a day.
 Drinking water helps flush out bacteria from your urinary tract and helps prevent infection.
 A study was conducted where every day, one group of menopausal women drank their usual amount of fluids plus an additional 1.5 litres of water, while another group drank just their usual amount of fluids.
 The results showed that the women who drank an additional 1.5 litres of water had fewer episodes of recurrent bladder infection.

 • Improve gut health.
 The gut microbiome can affect urinary tract health.
 Research has shown than having a large amount of good bacteria in the gut can reduce the risk of bladder infection.
 Foods that are high in probiotics (e.g., kimchi, sauerkraut, yoghurt and kefir) and prebiotics (e.g., wheat bran, whole grain products, vegetables and fruit) support your intestinal flora.
 Eat slowly and chew well.
 This will help your body to absorb the nutrients.